LunarMoonDLCT/GalaxiXClientInstaller/README.md

 ---
 ## ❗ If linux error sound in game

-If you are a Linux user and the game has sound errors or no sound in game, please use the [fabric](https://fabricmc.net/) version to fix the error.
+If you are a Linux user and the game has sound errors or no sound in game, please use the [fabric](https://fabricmc.net/) version in game to fix the error.

 ---